zalando-stups/documentation/components/senza.rst

 ``Parameters``
     Custom Senza definition parameters.
 This can be used to dynamically substitute variables in the Cloud Formation template.

+..
+Note:: By default any HTML entities within a parameter will be escaped, this may cause some unexpected behaviour.
+In the event you need to workaround this use three braces either side of your argument evaluation e.g. ``{{{Arguments.ApplicationId}}}``

 .. code-block:: yaml

     # basic information for generating and executing this definition